Blaisorblade/pdbp.github.io/index.md

 }
 ```

 For being able to run `mainFactorial`, we have to define the `implicit BigInt => ToConsole` of `write`.
-We can postpone defining this to the body of `FactorialOfIntReadWrittenToConsoleMain` and we can simply do this by `import`ing `implicit val writeFactorialOfIntToConsoleEffect`.
+We can postpone defining this to the body of `FactorialOfIntReadWrittenToConsoleMain` and we can simply do this by `import`ing `implicit val writeFactorialOfIntReadToConsoleEffect`.

 Let's try running `factorial` with `10`.